fogielpiotr/CloudDeveloperDesigner/README.md

 🌐 **Diagram-Driven Resource Deployment and Azure DevOps Automation**
 --------------------------------------------------------------------
-This application is designed to revolutionize how you design, deploy, and manage cloud resources, all through a visual diagramming interface.
+This application is designed to deploy cloud resources, all through a visual diagramming interface.
 With an Angular frontend and a .NET Core backend, here's what our POC application brings to the table:

 💡 **Key Features**
 ---------------------